bfi-prog-notes/bfi-prog-notes.github.io/_posts/2025-02-04-histoires-amerique.md

 I don’t know.
 I hope so.
 There must be many reasons and, once more, I would like to quote Sibony when he says that the Jewish question is grabbed from the Jews only to be found deeply rooted in everyone.
 That could be one of the reasons.
 But the film also evokes any transplantation from one world to another, for our times are so centered on transport and migration.

-Interview by Jacqueline Aubenas, production notes
+**Interview by Jacqueline Aubenas, production notes**

-<![endif]-->
+<br><br>

 **HISTOIRES D’AMÉRIQUE
 (AMERICAN STORIES: FOOD, FAMILY AND PHILOSOPHY)**
 _Director_: Chantal Akerman
-_Production Companies_: Mallia Films, La Sept, Centre Pompidou, Paradise Films,
-RTBF (Télévision Belge)
+_Production Companies_: Mallia Films, La Sept, Centre Pompidou, Paradise Films,  RTBF (Télévision Belge)
-_In association with_:
-Bibliothèque Publique d’Information
+_In association with_:  Bibliothèque Publique d’Information
-_With the participation of_: Adine Duron,
-Marcia Muraskin Shulman
+_With the participation of_: Adine Duron,  Marcia Muraskin Shulman
 _With the participation of_: Ministère de la Culture et de la Communication, Ministère de la Culture de la Communauté Française
 _Executive Producer_: Bertrand van Effenterre
 _Executive Producer (Belgium)_: Marilyn Watelet